vippsas/vipps-developers/test-environment.md

 |-------------------|------------------|
 | api.vipps.no      | apitest.vipps.no |

-The servers are world-accessible.
+The servers are worldaccessible.
 Vipps only relies on the API keys, and no requests to our servers are blocked on our side by IP addresses or similar.

 See [Vipps servers](./developer-resources/servers.md) for more information.